Summary of Compensation, Service, and Benefit Plans and Programs for Professional Researchers, Specialists, and Librarians

 Arrangements for Payment of Salary

 Professional Researchers, Specialists, and Librarians earn vacation at a rate of two work days for each month of service, resulting in 24 vacations days during each year of service.
 Part-time staff members accrue vacation at a rate that is prorated according to their work schedules.
-Up to six days may be carried over from one year to the next, but no more than 30 vacations days are permitted in any fiscal year (July 1 through June 30).
-Scheduling of vacation time is dependent on approval of the department chair, project leader, or supervisor.
+Up to 48 days may be accrued.
+Scheduling of vacation time is dependent on approval of the department chair, project leader, or supervisor, and is managed through the Human Resources self-service website.

-Staff members who leave the service of the University and who have earned vacation which has not yet been taken will receive pay in lieu of vacation up to a maximum of 30 days.
+Staff members who leave the service of the University and who have earned vacation which has not yet been taken will receive pay in lieu of vacation up to a maximum of 30 days unless they are supported on term funding.
 Individuals who leave without giving appropriate notice may forfeit this pay.

 Reimbursement for Moving and Relocation Expenses

-Professional Researchers, except those holding one of the rank of research assistant, and all members of the Professional Specialists may be provided with a contribution toward moving and relocation expenses when first employed in accordance with policies approved by the Dean of the Faculty and acceptable to the outside sponsor of the research involved.
+Professional Researchers and all members of the Professional Specialist ranks may be provided with a contribution toward moving and relocation expenses when first employed in accordance with policies approved by the Dean of the Faculty and acceptable to the outside sponsor of the research involved.

 Leaves for Research and Scholarship